hugueds/hugueds/README.md

 ## About

 I was born and raised in Sao Paulo, Brazil
-I've been working on a worldwide swedish company which produces Buses and Trucks located on São Bernardo do Campo - Brazil
+🔭 I’m currently working on swedish company which produces Buses and Trucks located on São Bernardo do Campo - Brazil

 ## Background